Carms-dev/gegi-law-gatsby-netlify/content/cases/km-v-ontario-government-and-consumer-services.md

 ---
 isCornerstone: false
-caseName: KM v.
+caseName: K.M. v.
 Ontario (Government and Consumer Services)
 citation: 2015 HRTO 434
 description: The applicant identified as a transgender male.
 The applicant submitted a request for anonymization, which was granted by the OHRT.